 2) Fill it back up

-3) Flush the calipers
+3) Flush the calipers/wheel cylinders

 Shout “DOWN” and get your helper to repeat when he or she has pushed the pedal down.
 Now close the nipple, shout “UP” and have him or her do the same when they’re off the pedal.
 If they come off the pedal while the bleed nipple is open, you’re just going to suck air into the system – the very thing we’re trying to avoid.

 With each down pump, you’ll see the fluid escape from the nipple.
-You will also see any air bubbles, and that’s good, as we need to get rid of them.
+You will also see any air bubbles, and that’s good, because we need to get rid of them.
 Keep doing this until the new fluid is coming through, without any bubbles.

 Keep an eye on the fluid level in the master cylinder, because you will need to top this up as you progress.
 Do not pump the pedal if it gets too low, because again, you’ll just suck in air.